Andries de Graeff: Faction De Graeff

-Perpetual Edict (1667) and the Rampjaar 1672
+The result of the Perpetual Edict (1667)

-In 1667 De Graeff was one of the "sponsors" (the other signers where De Witt, Gillis Valckenier and Gaspar Fagel) of the Perpetual Edict, that was a resolution of the States of Holland in which they abolished the office of Stadtholder in the province of Holland.
-At approximately the same time a majority of provinces in the States-General of the Netherlands agreed to declare the office of stadtholder (in any of the provinces) incompatible with the office of Captain general of the Dutch Republic.
+In 1667, Andries de Graeff, along with De Witt and the later-to-be Orangists, Gaspar Fagel and Gillis Valckenier, was an initiator of the Perpetual Edict which abolished the (Oranian) stadtholdership of Holland, declaring it (stadtholdership) to be incompatible with the captain-generalcy of the Republic of the United Netherlands.
+At approximately the same time a majority of provinces in the States-General of the Netherlands agreed to declare the office of stadtholder (in any of the provinces) incompatible with the office of Captain-general of the Dutch Republic.
+Despite the Perpetual Edict, De Graeff pursued a moderate policy, for he was extremely good relations with the Orange Court in The Hague.